win-acme/win-acme/docs/reference/plugins/validation/dns/index.md

 # DNS validation
 DNS validation works as follows:
-- For each domain, e.g. `sub.example.com`, the ACME server provides a challenge consisting of an `x` and `y` value (it's a little more complicated than that, but for the sake of this explanation it will suffice).
+- For each domain, e.g. `sub.example.com`, the ACME server provides a challenge consisting of an `x` and `y` value.
+The truth is actually a little more complicated than that, but for the sake of this explanation it will suffice.
 - The client has to make sure that when the ACME server requests the TXT records for `_acme-challenge.sub.example.com`, there should be at least one record called `x` with content `"y"`.